Lemon Pasta

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Say hello to this quick lemon spaghetti.
-It’s a delightful spring pasta that is bright, creamy, and full of lemon flavor.
+Say hello to this quick lemon pasta.
+It’s a delightful summer pasta dish that’s bright, creamy, and bursting with lemon flavor.
 And it’s ready in less than 15 minutes.

 Top view of a blue plate full of creamy lemon spaghetti.

 I LOVE the combination of pasta with lemons.
-In the past, I created lemon garlic pasta, lemon caper pasta, and this incredible lemon ricotta pasta, one of the most popular recipes on the website.
+In the past, I created several lemon pasta recipes, including lemon garlic pasta, lemon caper pasta, and this incredible version with creamy ricotta, a favorite pasta dish on the website.

 You only need one lemon, cheese, garlic, herbs, and olive oil.
-Combining these ingredients in a pan with a touch of starchy pasta water will make a delicious, smooth sauce in two minutes flat.
-Next, toss in your al dente spaghetti and a big crackle of black pepper, and you’re ready to swirl creamy noodles around a fork!
+Combining these ingredients in a pan with a touch of starchy pasta water will make a delicious, smooth sauce in just two minutes.
+Next, toss in your al dente pasta and a big crackle of black pepper, and you’re ready to swirl creamy noodles around a fork!

-Lastly, the recipe is very flexible and easy to customize.
+Lastly, the recipe is totally flexible and easy to customize.
 You can experiment with different fresh herbs or add your favorite veggies or protein for a balanced, terrific family meal.

-Grab some spaghetti from your cupboard and fresh lemon, and let’s make this easy and flavorful lemon spaghetti!
+Grab some pasta from your cupboard and a fresh lemon, and let’s make this easy and flavorful lemon pasta!

 List of the ingredients